How Harley-Davidson Took Back its Brand

-Rather than mimic the competition, Harley-Davidson played the game on its own terms, spinning a negative perception into a positive brand attribute.
+Rather than mimic the competition, Harley-Davidson turned the negative perception into a positive brand attribute.

 And yet that rebel image came with some baggage.
 Many still associated Harleys with outlaw biker gangs from its past.
 In order to appeal to middle-class consumers, the company smoothed the rough edges and repositioned its products as the road to freedom for aging yuppies.
 (It used the same strategy after WWII – selling bikes to returning GIs as a way to escape the suffocating conformity of the suburbs.)

 In the last few years, as Baby Boomers aged out, it’s had to shift focus again.
 Now the company targets young adults, including young women, and markets Harleys as a hip alternative to a stuffy mainstream culture.
 In short, Harley-Davidson is selling an exciting lifestyle, not hardware.